-A dietitian on the other hand is a protected title and requires an accredited undergraduate degree in nutrition & dietetics, ~1500 hours of supervised practical experience (similar to an internship) and passing the Canadian Dietetic Registration Examination (CDRE) managed by the regulatory College of their province.
+A registered dietitian (RD) on the other hand is a protected title and requires an accredited undergraduate degree in nutrition & dietetics, ~1500 hours of supervised practical experience (an internship) and passing the Canadian Dietetic Registration Examination (CDRE) managed by the regulatory College of their province.
 Dietitians are also required to complete continuing education credits every year and since they are regulated must adhere to a strict code of ethics in order to maintain their RD title.

-The simple answer is that I went vegan in 2015 because of my concerns about how animals are treated for our food.
+The simple answer is that I went vegetarian in May of 2015 because of my concerns about how animals are treated for our food.
+I then transitioned to a vegan diet in January of 2016.

 I also learned that eating plant based is one of the best things you can do for the environment.
 Choosing plant foods more often can help decrease the amount of greenhouse gas pollution from animal agriculture and often they come in less packaging too.
 So the long answer here is that I truly am vegan now because of all three things - animals, health and the environment.

 Vegan diets eliminate all animal products - no meat, poultry, seafood, dairy or eggs; they eat fruits and veggies, grains and legumes 100% of the time.
-Plant based diets are simply focused on eating mostly plant foods but can still involve eating meat, poultry, seafood, dairy and eggs about 20% of the time.
+Vegans also don't use any animal products for other items in their life like clothes, cosmetics, cleaning, etc. Plant based diets are simply focused on eating mostly plant foods but can still involve eating meat, poultry, seafood, dairy and eggs about 20% of the time.
 In addition, vegetarians avoid meat, poultry and seafood 100% but will consume dairy and eggs as often as they'd like.
 There are also sub-categories for vegetarians - some will choose to eat only fish (pescatarian), others will choose to avoid either dairy or eggs (lacto- or ovo- vegetarian) and some will eat only poultry (pollotarian).
 So many choices but we're all different people with different needs and beliefs!

 No and no!
 I understand how big a role foods play in your day-to-day life.
 Food is not only tied to our emotions and memories but our culture and traditions too.
 Food can also be a very sensitive subject because of varying budgets, access and medical conditions.
 While I will encourage you to think about adding more plant foods to your plate and choosing plant based options at least a couple times a week, you're always in the drivers seat with your health and we can determine your goals together and stick with that.
 I never want to encourage the stereotype of a 'vegan pushing their own agenda'.
 There's a reason I am working to be a regulated professional - your health always comes first - not my bias or 'agenda'!